Free Buyers Guide

 We’ve written a lot about the cost of microinverters and the return on investment they offer due to their exceptional efficiency.
 If you’d like to read up on the cost of microinverter solar systems, you might want to check out this article on our blog titled How Much Does a Microinverter Solar System Cost?
 It’s a good one.

 Because microinverters are a decentralised system, they will be more efficient than a string inverter system.
-While a sting inverter system will be cheaper upfront, there’s a profoundly good chance that the drop in efficiency they will experience in their lifetime will add up to a significant amount of money.
+While a sting inverter system is usually cheaper upfront, there’s a profoundly good chance that the drop in efficiency they will experience in their lifetime will add up to a significant amount of money.
 Especially in comparison to a microinverter system over the same period of time.

 When thinking about the cost of a microinverter solar system, it’s essential to consider the potential return on investment.
 Over time, a solar system will result in significant energy savings.